akhilandeswariVegi/CartWiz/README.md

 With these features, Cart Wiz aims to simplify the shopping experience, providing users with a seamless journey from browsing to checkout.

-**Note**: There is a known issue in retrieval of image url's.
-So working on it to replace with any online API.

 ## User Interface of Cart Wiz
 <img width="1470" alt="Screenshot 2024-06-12 at 10 57 01 PM" src="https://github.com/akhilandeswariVegi/Cart_Hub/assets/22704150/662c857b-7014-4af2-842a-42729ac0cb6c">